 Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 Rio's beauty is nature — mountains, ocean, Christ the Redeemer.
 SP's beauty is human — what 22 million people from 60 different cultures have built, cooked, painted, and performed.
 The city has 12,000 restaurants.
 World-ranked museums.
-A nightlife that goes until sunrise.
+A nightlife that runs until sunrise.
 And a coffee culture that rivals Melbourne and Tokyo.

 You don't come to SP for scenery.
 You come for the energy.